 Figure 7.
-Correlation between (a) corrugator electromyogram(EMG) and knowledge focused self-reports during first exposure (b) the slope (repeated minus new) of corrugator and knowledge focused self-reports (c) corrugator EMG and knowledge focused self-reports during first exposure when feelings-focused self-reports are partialed out (d) the slope of corrugator and knowledge focused self-reports when feelings-focused self-reports are partialed out correlation between (e) corrugator EMG and feelings-focused self-reports during first exposure (f) the slope (repeated minus new) of corrugator and feelings focused self-reports (g) corrugator EMG and feelings-focused self-reports during first exposure when knowledge -focused self-reports are partialed out (h) the slope of corrugator and feelings-focused self-reports when knowledge-focused self-reports are partialed out.
+Correlation between (a) corrugator electromyogram(EMG) and knowledge focused self-reports during first exposure (b) the slope (repeated minus new) of corrugator and knowledge focused self-reports (c) corrugator EMG and knowledge focused self-reports during first exposure when feelings-focused self-reports are partialed out (d) the slope of corrugator and knowledge focused self-reports when feelings-focused self-reports are partialed out correlation between (e) corrugator EMG and feelings-focused self-reports during first exposure (f) the slope (repeated minus new) of corrugator and feelings focused self-reports (g) corrugator EMG and feelings-focused self-reports during first exposure when knowledge -focused self -reports are partialed out (h) the slope of corrugator and feelings-focused self-reports are partialed out (h) the slope of corrugator and feelings-focused self-reports are partialed out.
 See the online article for the color version of this figure.

-and knowledge-focused reports is reduced (from $r{corrugator,knowledge}$ = .45) to $r{(corrugator,knowledge)feetings}$ = .13, ns, and in the same vain, when knowledge-focused reports are partial out, the correlation between mean heart rate and feelings-focused reports is reduced (from $r{corrugator,feelings}$ = .46 to $r{corrugator,feelings)knowledge}$ = .06, ns).
+and knowledge-focused reports is reduced (from $r{corrugator,knowledge} = .45$) to $r{(corrugator,knowledge)feelings} = .13$, ns, and in the same vain, when knowledge-focused reports are partial out, the correlation between mean heart rate and feelings-focused reports is reduced (from $r{corrugator,feelings} = .46$ to $r{corrugator,feelings|knowledge} = .06$, ns).